-.
-A native of Detroit, he earlier graduated from Harvard University, served as a company commander in the U.S. Marine Corps for two years, and then returned to Harvard to complete his doctoral degree in economics.
-In 1959, he joined the RAND corporations Economics Department as an analyst, and in 1964 he was recruited to serve in the Pentagon under Secretary of Defense Robert McNamara during the Johnson Administration.
-Following a two-year stint in Vietnam for the State Department, Dr. Ellsberg eventually returned to RAND.
+A native of Detroit, Ellsberg graduated summa cum laude with an A.B. in economics from Harvard University in 1952, studied at King's College in the University of Cambridge for a year on a Woodrow Wilson Fellowship, served as a company commander in the 2nd Marine Division of the U.S. Marine Corps for two years, and then returned to Harvard to complete his doctoral degree in economics in 1962.
+In 1959, he joined the RAND Corporations Economics Department as an analyst, and in 1964 he was recruited to serve in the Pentagon under Secretary of Defense Robert McNamara during the Johnson Administration as special assistant to Assistant Secretary of Defense for International Security Affairs John McNaughton.
+Following a two-year stint in Vietnam for the U.S. State Department, Ellsberg eventually returned to RAND.

 In late 1969, with the assistance of his former RAND Corporation colleague Anthony Russo, Ellsberg secretly made photocopies of the classified documents to which he had access; these later became known as the Pentagon Papers.
 They revealed that, early on, the government had knowledge that the war as then resourced could most likely not be won.
 Further, as an editor of The New York Times was to write much later, these documents "demonstrated, among other things, that the Johnson Administration had systematically lied, not only to the public but also to Congress, about a subject of transcendent national interest and significance."